Common Names: sage, common sage, garden sage, true sage

 A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)

 ODS seeks to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, supporting research, sharing research results, and educating the public.
 Its resources include publications (such as Dietary Supplements: What You Need to Know), fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements), and the PubMed Dietary Supplement Subset.

-- Sage Leaf.
-In: Blumenthal M, Goldberg A, Brinckman J, eds.
+- Sage leaf.
+In: Blumenthal M, Goldberg A, Brinckmann J, eds.
 Herbal Medicine: Expanded Commission E Monographs.
-Newton, MA: Lippincott Williams & Wilkins; 2000:330-334.
+Newton, MA: Integrative Medicine Communications; 2000:330-334.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.

 NCCIH has provided this material for your information.
 It is not intended to substitute for the medical expertise and advice of your health care provider(s).
 We encourage you to discuss any decisions about treatment or care with your health care provider.
 The mention of any product, service, or therapy is not an endorsement by NCCIH.